 In the event of heavy rain, tropical storms, or tsunami warning, please do not call the school office.
-The information regarding emergency closing of Christian Liberty Academy will be announced over the local radio.
+The information regarding emergency closing of Christian Liberty Academy will be via email and text through our emergency communication system.
 Any time public schools are closed due to Civil Defense directives, CLA will also be closed.
+This message will be sent from the administration.